WOSMIN/SiemensJava2025/README.md

       2. Track which items were processed
       3. Return a list when all items have been processed
       4. Provide an accurate list of all successfully processed items
-      HINT: You are free to modify the function and variables as much as you want :)

-Copy the project and make the solution public on your personal GitHub.
-Provide us the GitHub URL via email.
-(Don't forget to make the repository PUBLIC 😁)